 Could narcissists really be jealous of their own children?

-So often, my clients are people who are or were in relationships with toxic narcissists.
+So often, my narcissistic abuse recovery coaching clients are people who are or were in relationships with malignant narcissists.
 They get in touch with me because they need help either getting out of or getting over a toxic relationship – and often to help them to let go of one and find themselves again.

-One of the most common issues I find with these clients is that they often also have a narcisistic parent who really shaped parts of them – and one who was often jealous of them – even in childhood.
-Then there are the parents who are struggling with their narcissistic spouse or co-parent (or step parent) due in part to that person’s jealousy of the kids involved in the relationship – whether or not the kids are their own.
+One of the most common issues I find with these clients is that they often also have a narcissistic parent who really shaped parts of them – and one who was often jealous of them – even in childhood.
+Then there are the parents who are struggling with their narcissistic spouse or co-parent (or step-parent) due in part to that person’s jealousy of the kids involved in the relationship – whether or not the kids are their own.